Crace, Australian Capital Territory: Development

 The ACT government selected developers for the area as Defence Housing Australia and Canberra Investment Corporation.
 The developers were expected to make $60,000,000 but had to share half with the government.
 Some very small blocks were released for low cost housing with 85% released for high cost housing.
 1,500 houses were planned for the 140 hectares, however more than 1,600 dwellings were built.

-Streets

-As part of the recent development, a new series of streets have been created following a Burley-Griffin grid pattern.